matt-dray/londonmapbot/README.md

 # What

-This repo contains a [GitHub Action](https://github.com/features/actions) that runs on schedule (currently every two hours).
+This repo contains a [GitHub Action](https://github.com/features/actions) that runs on schedule (currently every half-hour).
 It executes R code that queries [the Mapbox API](https://docs.mapbox.com/api/maps/#static-images) for a satellite image of random co-ordinates in a bounding box roughly around Greater London and within the M25 motorway.
 The image is posted to [@londonmapbot](https://www.twitter.com/londonmapbot) on Twitter using [{rtweet}](https://docs.ropensci.org/rtweet/), along with a URL for that location on [OpenStreetMap](https://www.openstreetmap.org/).

 See also the: